UNDERGRADUATE PROGRAM DEPARTMENTAL ADVISING EXPERTS 2017–2018:

 - Courses taken elsewhere may not be counted toward a chemistry major at Wesleyan (except by special petition to the Curriculum Committee of the Chemistry Department).

+Seminars.
 Seminars are a vital part of the intellectual life of the Chemistry Department.
-Weekly departmental seminars on Friday afternoons (CHEM521/522) are followed by refreshments and discussions in the chemistry lounge.
+Weekly departmental seminars on Friday afternoons (CHEM521/CHEM522) are followed by refreshments and discussions in the chemistry lounge.
 Important scientists from other universities and research laboratories are the speakers.
 In addition, chemistry students and faculty speak at weekly research seminars in chemical physics, organic/inorganic chemistry, and biochemistry.
-Programs for each semester are available from the chemistry office.
+Programs for each semester are available on the chemistry website.

 An excellent weekly seminar program affords an opportunity for students to hear and meet informally with a variety of outstanding speakers.
-In addition, the annual Peter A. Leermakers Symposium has brought eminent chemists from Europe, Asia, South America, and throughout the United States to Wesleyan for a day of intensive examination of a particular subject.
-Topics have been chemical insights into viruses, fullerenes, progenitors and sequels, molecular frontiers of AIDS research, extraterrestrial chemistry and biology, atmospheric chemistry and climate in a changing global environment, where chemistry meets art and archaeology, metals in medicine, the molecular basis of materials science, and challenges to chemistry from other science, green energy and biofuel technology, and better chemistry through quantum mechanics.
+In addition, the Peter A. Leermakers Symposium has brought eminent chemists from Europe, Asia, South America, and throughout the United States to Wesleyan for a day of intensive examination of a particular subject.
+Past topics have included chemical insights into viruses, fullerenes, progenitors and sequels, molecular frontiers of AIDS research, extraterrestrial chemistry and biology, atmospheric chemistry and climate in a changing global environment, where chemistry meets art and archaeology, metals in medicine, the molecular basis of materials science, challenges to chemistry from other sciences, green energy and biofuel technology, and better chemistry through quantum mechanics.

 Progress examinations are given multiple times each academic year.
 Based on articles in the current literature, these examinations are designed to encourage graduate students to keep up with the latest developments in chemistry.
-In addition, they are a valuable took for monitoring the expected steady growth of a student’s ability to read the chemical literature critically as well as identifying any areas where he or she is deficient.
-Students are required to pass a specified number of exams, which they usually accomplish in 2-3 years.
+In addition, they are a valuable tool for monitoring the expected steady growth of a student’s ability to read the chemical literature critically, as well as identifying any areas where he or she is deficient.
+Students are required to pass a specified number of exams, which they usually accomplish in two to three years.

-Teaching skills and assisting duties are given to each student as a means of developing communication skills.
+Teaching skills are honed and assisting duties are given to each student as a means of developing communication skills.
 As these develop, more responsible and demanding tasks will be assigned whenever possible.

-After taking three research rotations in different laboratories through the first semester, students are usually then able to chose a research mentor.
+After taking three research rotations in different laboratories through the first semester, students are usually then able to choose a research mentor.

 Guiding Committee: Lutz Hüwel, Physics; Joseph Knee, Chemistry; Stewart E. Novick, Chemistry; Brian Stewart, Physics